Ruijin-IMIT/RRMediCa/README.md

 ```

-Please note this CRN paper is under submission to Medical Image Analysis journal (Aug.
+Please note this CRN paper is under submission to the Medical Image Analysis journal (Aug.
 2025).